Geonovum/KP-APIs/API-strategie-extensies/ext-security.md

 **Mutual TLS authentication (mTLS)**
-Mutual TLS authentication [RFC8705](https://www.rfc-editor.org/info/rfc8705), is a feature of TLS with which the Client authenticates itself to the Server using its X.509 certificate. mTLS provides a strong Client authentication for server-based Clients and cannot be used with Native or User-Agent-based Clients that are not backed with a server.
+Mutual TLS authentication, is a feature of TLS with which the Client authenticates itself to the Server using its X.509 certificate.
+Mutual TLS (mTLS) provides strong Client authentication for server-based Clients and cannot be used with Native or User-Agent-based Clients that are not backed with a server.
+Support for mTLS in combination with OAuth2 is specified in [RFC8705](https://www.rfc-editor.org/info/rfc8705).

 In contexts where Dutch (semi) governmental organizations are involved, the X.509 certificate used for Client authentication MUST be a PKIOverheid certificate.
 These are x509 certificates derived from a root certificate owned by the Dutch Government. for more information on PKIOverheid see https://www.logius.nl/diensten/pkioverheid.